loopmode/bind/README.md

 ## Special matchers

 -   `*` bind all methods, regardless of their name
--   A matcher can be afunction with the signature `matcher(name:String):Boolean`
+-   A matcher can be a function that receives the function name and returns a boolean

 ## Custom matchers